 In addition to painting landscapes and portraits (which you certainly can do in Photoshop, if you have the talent and training), you can use Photoshop’s painting tools for a variety of other tasks.
 For example, you can paint to create masks and layer masks, adjust tonality or sharpness in specific areas, repair blemishes and other damage in an image — even to create graphic elements and special effects.

-When selected, Auto Erase lets you paint over areas of the current foreground color using the current background color.
+When selected, Auto Erase doesn't actually erase, but rather lets you paint over areas of the current foreground color using the current background color.
 Click an area of the foreground color, and the Pencil applies the background color.
 Click any color other than the foreground color, and the Pencil applies the foreground color.
-But remember, you’re not erasing, just painting with the background color (even on layers with transparency).

 On the Options bar, the Eraser tool's Mode menu doesn't offer blending modes, but rather three behavior choices.
 When you select Brush (the default), the Options bar offers you the same Opacity, Flow, and Airbrush options as the Brush tool.
 You can also select Pencil, which offers an Opacity slider, but no Flow or Airbrush option (comparable to the actual Pencil tool).